michael-fischer/SaintconPython/Module 00 - Front Matter/readme.md

 It is possible that you will work on Python projects that use 2.x.
 There are some differences that you need to keep in mind.

-<span style="color:red">**This course requires that Python 3.4 or later.**</span>  If you are just installing Python that should not be a problem as the latest version is 3.9.7.
-Unless I upgrade I will be using Python 3.9.5.
+<span style="color:red">**This course requires that Python 3.4 or later.**</span>  If you are just installing Python that should not be a problem as the latest version is 3.10.0.
+Unless I upgrade I will be using Python 3.9.5 for the majority of demos.
 If you already have Python 3 installed you can check the version of Python with the command `Python3 --version`

 Most of the content in this course would work with Python 2.x but there are some significant enough changes between the two that some examples will not work.
 Since there is a short amount of time this course will focus on Python 3 only.
 There are sme quick hints on Python2 versus 3 below.